Thousands of Russians endorse Navalny to challenge Putin in March vote

 'THWART DISHONEST ELECTIONS'

-Navalny said that if he is not allowed to put his name on the ballot he will contest the ban in courts and repeated his threat to call for a boycott of the polls if he did not get registered.
+Navalny said that if he is not allowed to put his name on the ballot he will contest the ban in courts and repeated his threat to call for the polls to be boycotted if he did not get registered.

 "Thwart the elections if they are dishonest," he told supporters.